FailAcademy/learning/wdp-vancouver/_slides/week-05/03b-pong.md

 * Instantiate and render the `ScoreBoard` in `Game.js`
 * Render player scores in the game

+# Challenge 11

+* Play a sound on wall collision and paddle collision

 ---

 # Stretch Goals:

 - Make it prettier
-- Adjust sizes
+- Adjust sizes paddle & ball sizes and colors
 - Trigger multiple balls
-- Play a sound on wall collision and paddle collision
-- Create balls with special effects (different speeds, actions)
+- Create balls with special effects (different speeds, sizes, effects, etc.)
-- Trigger speed increases or decreases of paddles
+- Trigger speed changes or size changes of paddles
+- Fire a shot from a paddle on key press
+- Declare a winner at a final score

 ---